webzakimbo/bcome-read-the-docs/docs/source/registry/registry-configuration-file.rst

       - of
       - scripts

-Within Bcome, any namespace with a breadcrumb pattern matching a given Registry declaration's regular expression, will have that script available to it.
+Within Bcome, any node with a breadcrumb pattern matching a given Registry declaration's regular expression, will have that script available to it.

-Let's imagine you had the following namespace structure:
+Let's imagine you had the following node structure:

 .. code-block:: bash